ZhouSicheng-2011/bit7z-python/README.md

 ```

+## 📖 Documentation

+Full API documentation is available [here](https://github.com/ZhouSicheng-2011/bit7z-python/wiki).

+If you find anything wrong in this documentation, please on an issue.

 ## ⚡ Performance

 Compared to pure‑Python alternatives like `py7zr`, `bit7z‑python` delivers **~2.2× faster extraction** and **~2.85× faster compression** — thanks to the underlying C++ 7‑zip library.